dchung1940/covid19_app/README.md

 # Covid19_app

 This app is to help University of Illinois Urbana-Champaign to give them supplementary information to help them guide through the pandemic.
+This app has been created by using R shiny-app library.

 This app can be accessed via link provided below: